 The power consumption is dependent on the clock speed.
-These are typical readings and do not include any current sourced or sunk by the I/O pins or the 3V3 pin:
+These are typical readings for the PicoMite and do not include any current sourced or sunk by the I/O pins or the 3V3 pin:

-250MHz 42mA
+250MHz 43mA

 133MHz 21mA

 48MHz 10mA.